AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 *IMPORTANT NOTE:*

-When any of the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} and {api:anychart.core.ui.Tooltip#allowLeaveStage}allowLeaveStage(){api} get "true" as the parameter, the tooltip becomes the child element of the whole page.
+When any of the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} and {api:anychart.core.ui.Tooltip#allowLeaveStage}allowLeaveStage(){api} get `true` as the parameter, the tooltip becomes the child element of the whole page.
 This may lead to a situation when the tooltip is left on the page after it has been reloaded.
 In this case, the only way to hide the tooltips  is to call the special {api:anychart.utils#hideTooltips}anychart.utils.hideTooltips(){api} method.

 ## Out of screen

 If it is necessary to show the tooltip regardless of whether the tooltip is shown fully or not, use the {api:anychart.core.ui.Tooltip#allowLeaveScreen}allowLeaveScreen(){api} method.
-Setting "true" will make tooltips of the series or chart to follow the cursor and to go beyond the screen.
+Setting `true` will make tooltips of the series or chart to follow the cursor and to go beyond the screen.

 ```
 // adjust series tooltips